FREE SHIPPING on orders over $75 International: over $250

 Glazed Earthenware and Stoneware Pottery

-It is important to note that in East Asian pottery terminology, porcelain falls into the stoneware category (since it is high-fired), while these two are distinguished in the West.
+It is important to note that in East Asian pottery terminology, porcelain is classified as stoneware (since it is high-fired), whereas these two categories are distinguished in the West.

-However, stoneware differs from porcelain because it is more opaque and cannot achieve the same translucency as porcelain.
-It is usually has a darker or "dirty white" color due to impurities in the clay.
+However, stoneware differs from porcelain because it is more opaque and cannot achieve the same level of translucency.
+It usually has a darker or "dirty white" color due to impurities in the clay.
 The clay itself is more rustic and easier to prepare than porcelain.

-The raw material in stoneware is naturally occurring stoneware clay and minerals such as kaolin, mica, and quartz.
+The raw materials for stoneware are naturally occurring clay and minerals, such as kaolin, mica, and quartz.
 Although these minerals are relatively minimal, stoneware also usually has iron and carbon, which add to its "dirty" look.

 Simple glazed earthenware and stoneware are great to use with any tea type, as they do not alter the flavor.